 Be Polite, Be Smart - Hire a Houston Defense Attorney Immediately

 All this doesn't mean you should be disrespectful to police.
 If police ask you to make a statement without a lawyer present, you should politely decline and inform them that you'd like to speak to a lawyer first - and perhaps have a lawyer present when you do make a statement to police.

 That's not being uncooperative.
 That's being smart.

-Contact Neal Davis today for your free case review.
+Contact Neal Davis today for your case review.

 INTERACTING WITH TEXAS POLICE WHILE PROTECTING YOUR RIGHTS

 THE SUPREME COURT AND MIRANDA RIGHTS